19hours/sg-statutes/Acts/Fire Safety Act.md

 (d) the prescribing of the type of fire safety measures to be installed in any premises;

-(e) the prescribing of the requirements of a fire emergency plan in designated premises;
+(e) the prescribing of the requirements of an Emergency Response Plan required under this Act;

+[Act 14 of 2013 wef 01/09/2013]

 (f) [Deleted by Act 7/2004 wef 16/02/2005]